Yellow Bird (company): History

+In October 2017 one year after Banijay Group's acquisition of Yellow Bird and its French parent Zodiak Media back in February 2016, Yellow Bird announced its entry into the British scripted production industry by launching their own British production division based in Central London called Yellow Bird UK, marking Yellow Bird's entry into the British television market and expanded Banijay's British operations with Yellow Bird's CCO Berna Levin heading Yellow Bird's new British production division Yellow Bird UK who will focus on developing and creating original ideas with international appeal and a Nordic noir look and feel for British audiences, working with all broadcasters and platforms.

+In October 2018 two years following Yellow Bird's establishment of its UK division Yellow Bird UK, Yellow Bird entered the American scripted television joined forces with Banijay Group's fellow American unscripted production subsidiary Bunim/Murray Productions to launch an American joint venture production division called Yellow Bird US, marking the latter's entry into the scripted television operations alongside Yellow Bird's entry into the US with Marianne Gray heading Yellow Bird's American joint venture production division Yellow Bird US with the new division being based in Bunim/Murray's LA offices.

+In September 2024 when Yellow Bird's French parent company Banijay Entertainment through Banijay Nordics announced their restructuring of its Swedish operations, Yellow Bird was placed under Banijay's fellow production subsidiary Jarowskij (whom Yellow Bird previously inherited Jarowskij's drama production output in 2007) as their division and had merged Yellow Bird with the former's scripted production operations and had it renamed as a premium scripted production label called Jarowskij/Yellow Bird as Yellow Bird CEO Elin Kvist was named president of the new scripted label.

 Productions

-Tjuvarnas jul - Trollkarlens hemlighet
+Tjuvarnas jul – Trollkarlens hemlighet

 In this feature film adventure, with characters from the popular advent calendar "Tjuvarnas jul", the foundling Charlie meets a mysterious wizard at the carnival.
 He reveals to her a world of magic and entertainment.
 The leading roles are played by Tea Stjärne, Gustaf Hammarsten and Elisabet Carlsson.
 Gustaf Skarsgård plays the role of the Wizzard.

 Shooting occurred during autumn/winter 2013 with the premiere in autumn 2014.

 Echoes from the Dead

 A feature film released in 2013 and based on the debut novel by Johan Theorin.
 Its premise: Can you ever come to terms with a missing child?
 Julia Davidsson has not.
 Her five-year-old son disappeared twenty years ago on the Swedish island of Öland.
 No trace of him has ever been found.
 Lead roles are played by Lena Endre, Tord Peterson and Thomas W Gabrielsson.

 Headhunters

 Headhunters is a feature film released in 2011 and based on the novel by Jo Nesbø.
 It is a dark comic thriller centered on a corporate headhunter whose life and marriage are suddenly threatened and turned upside-down when he himself becomes hunted by an unknown individual.
 The lead roles are played by Aksel Hennie, Nikolaj Coster-Waldau and Synnøve Macody Lund.